therealexpertai/nlapi-python/README.md

 ### Dependency Parsing information
-We also looked at the dependency parsing information assigned to each token
+The analysis returns the dependency parsing information assigned to each token, using the Universal Dependencies framework as well.

 ```python